jmack707/zero_trust/README.md

 3. **Kubernetes Ingress Security**

 ### Scope
-The POC will simulate real-world enterprise scenarios using F5 BIG-IP, BIG-IQ, NGINX Ingress Controller, and/or F5 Distributed Cloud Services.
-It will integrate with third-party identity providers and privileged access management (PAM) systems.
+The POC will simulate real-world enterprise scenarios using F5 BIG-IP LTM, DNS, APM, AWAF, and NGINX Ingress Controller.
+It will integrate with third-party identity providers and Kubernetes distribution.

 ### Success Criteria
 Each test scenario includes measurable outcomes to validate: